Rosehearty: Etymology

 The name Rosehearty was documented in 1508 as Rossawarty and is derived from Gaelic ros, meaning "cape, headland", and the personal name Abhartach.

 History

 The settlement which is now Rosehearty was founded by a group of shipwrecked Danes in the 14th century.
 In 1424 the Fraser family built Pitsligo Castle a few hundred yards inland at Pitsligo; the castle was enlarged by the Forbes family in 1570.
 The remains of the castle are visible from Rosehearty.

 Alexander Forbes, 1st Lord Forbes of Pitsligo re-founded the settlement to encourage fishing, on the condition he was given one-fifth of the catch.
 Rosehearty did not officially exist until it was granted a charter in the 1680s by King Charles II.

 The town thrived from the fishing boom and, prior to the arrival of railways at the Broch, "was set fit to rival it".
 Ultimately, however, the railway gave Fraserburgh the edge, and Rosehearty's fishing industry ended.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the fishing in Rosehearty in the years before the First World War.
+The report for 1900 states that while there was a decrease in local net and line fishing "ten crews were at great line fishing at Tobermory early in the year and did well.
+Part of the fishermen fished for herrings at Shetland, Fraseburgh and Yarmouth."
+The report for 1913 states that there was "an increase of 2 steam drifters.
+Fishermen belonging to this section had a prosperous year."